boristv/DynamicPool/README.md

 - Doesn't require the creation of additional objects on the scene
 - Simplifies the use of the pool system.

+## Installation

+- Import unitypackage from releases
+- If examples aren't needed, uncheck the folder "Examples"

 ## Instruction

 - DynamicPool.Get - use to spawn object